DoctorTonyTonyChopper/CCL1/README.md

 ### Day 6 20-01-2025

 Plan for the day:
-- Create spritesheets for Player character
+- Create spritesheets for Player character ✅ 👨🏽‍🔧
 - Implement throwing animation sprite correctly ❌
-- Paint background ❌
-- Create the enemy character(s)
+- Create background for the levels (got it from an asset pack) ✅
 - Create assets for:
+    - Enemy ✅
-    - wall objects
+    - wall objects 👨🏽‍🔧
-    - door
+    - door ✅
-    - bed
+    - Capsule ("Bed") ✅
-    - heart
+    - heart ✅
     - shuriken ✅
+- Canvas border should glow red when colliding with an enemy ✅

+### Day 7 21-01-2025

+Plan for the day:
+- Design levels!!!!!! 👨🏽‍🔧
+- Implement throwing animation sprite correctly 👨🏽‍🔧 🚨🚨 WITH LUKAS 🟡
+- Different background when reaching second Level 👨🏽‍🔧 🚨🚨 WITH LUKAS 🟡
+- How not to reset health bar? 🚨🚨 WITH LUKAS 🟡

+- Draw a nice Start Screen
+    - design its button 👨🏽‍🔧
+- Make a cool Story Screen 👨🏽‍🔧
+    - design its button 👨🏽‍🔧
+- Draw a nice replay/game over screen 👨🏽‍🔧
+    - design its button 👨🏽‍🔧

+- Make a nice border around the canvas and a background 👨🏽‍🔧
+- TRIM SOUND EFFECTS!!!!! (to be shorter) 👨🏽‍🔧

 ### For the coming days
-- TRIM SOUND EFFECTS!!!!! (to be shorter) 👨🏽‍🔧

-- Player blinks red when come in touch with enemies OR the canvas becomes red for a second? 👨🏽‍🔧
-- Design levels!!!!!

 - different sprites for the enemy when it moves 👨🏽‍🔧

-- more levels and how we reach the new levels (erst wenn alle functionalities in einem level zb waffen) 👨🏽‍🔧
+---

 - Nice border around canvas 👨🏽‍🔧
 - Draw a nice home screen 👨🏽‍🔧